 Charge trailer brakes (push "air supply" knob in), and check for air at rear of second trailer by opening the emergency line shut-off.
-If air pressure isn't there, something is wrong and the brakes won't work.
+If air pressure is not there, something is wrong and the brakes will not work.

 7.2.2 - Uncoupling Twin Trailers